aaronbloomfield/ccc/hws/ethprivate/index.md

 - Check your balance via `eth.getBalance("0x0123456789abcdef0123456789abcdef01234567")` -- you may notice that the balanace has not changed if you enter that before the transaction was not mined into a block.
     - You can also get your account balance in (fake) ETH via: `web3.fromWei(eth.getBalance(eth.coinbase), "ether")`
+    - It will have taken out a bit more than 1 ETH, as there were gas fees as well (which should have been 0.000021 ETH)
 - You can see your pending transaction via `eth.pendingTransactions` (again, only if you enter that before it is mined into a block).
 - Get information on the mined transaction: `eth.getTransactionReceipt("0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef")` -- replace the hash there with the transaction hash you recorded, above.
   - Note the block number, which you will have to submit along with the transaction hash